How to get your first credit card

-Getting a credit card can make buying things more convenient and may even reward you with perks like cash back rewards.
-And when used responsibly, a credit card can be a tool for building your credit for the future.
+Getting a credit card can make buying things more convenient and may even reward you with perks like cash back or miles rewards.
+And when used responsibly, a credit card can be a tool for building your credit.

-But if you’ve never had one before, where do you start?
-Check out these five tips to help you get your first credit card.
+But if you’ve never had a credit card before, where do you start?

 -

-Reviewing your credit scores and credit history can help you understand your financial status and what credit cards you may be eligible for.
+Reviewing your credit scores and credit history can help you understand your financial status and what credit cards you might be eligible for.

 -